SV-ROS/intro_to_ros/README.md

   <arg name="teleop_controler"   default="xbox360" />
   ```

-  Change the value of the default argument to one of the indicated choices to change your controller settings/configuration.
+  Change the value of the default argument shown above to one of the indicated choices to change your controler settings/configuration.